Log in to your administrator in Adobe Sign.

-If you have an existing Adobe Sign account, there is no need to start a trial.
-Contact your Client Success Manager to request Workday integration.
+Note: If you have an existing Adobe Sign account, there is no must start a trial.
+You may contact your Client Success Manager to request Workday integration.

 The high-level steps to complete integration are:

-To request a 30-day trial of Adobe Sign, fill in the form here:
+To request a 30-day trial of Adobe Sign, you must fill out this registration form.

-Note: It is highly recommended that the email address you use to create the trial be a functional email address (e.g. HRAdmin@MyDomain.dom), and not a personal one.
-You need to access this email box to verify the account, so the address must to be valid.
+Note: We suggest that you use a valid functional email address to create the trial and not a temporary email.
+You must access this email to verify the account, so the address must be valid.

-Within one business day, an Adobe Sign on-boarding specialist will provision your account (in Adobe Sign) for Workday.
-Once complete, you will receive a confirmation email:
+Within one business day, Acrobat Sign's onboarding specialist provisions your account (in Acrobat Sign) for Workday.
+Once complete, you receive a confirmation email as shown below.

-New installations require that an integration key be generated in Adobe Sign and then entered into Workday.
+For new installations, you must generate an integration key in Adobe Sign and then enter it into Workday.
 This key authenticates the Adobe Sign and Workday environments to trust each other and share content.